tdial2000/ILEX/README.md

 `python -m venv --system-site-packages <venv_filepath>/<venv_name>`

-Once the git repo is cloned, cd into `ilex\` and run the following command in the case you are using a venv:
+Once the git repo is cloned, cd into the folder and run the following command in the case you are using a venv:

 `source install_ilex.sh`